 rethink sustainability

-The CLIC® Chronicles: how technology is changing the future of agriculture
+The CLIC® Chronicles: welcome to the future of agricultural technology

 As sensor-laden machines move from one end of a field to the other, they scan for imperfections.
 If a plant needs water, it will get fed.
 If another is wilting with disease, it will be treated and monitored.
-It is the agriculture of the future, where Silicon Valley meets tradition.
+It is the future of agricultural technology, where Silicon Valley meets tradition.
 But the farmers won’t be absent from this field of the future: they will be relieved of time-consuming tasks to better monitor their crops and take appropriate and anticipated actions.

-The idea is not that distant from any everyday reality.
-The Swiss company ecoRobotix is working to disrupt the agricultural technology space through its robotic machinery.
-It aims to create automated farming machines on which farmers will be able to both reduce the cost of making food and use fewer damaging inputs such as pesticides.
+The idea is not that far from reality.
+The Swiss company Ecorobotix is working to disrupt the agricultural technology space through its robotic machinery.
+It aims to create automated farming machines with which farmers will be able to both reduce the cost of making food and use fewer damaging inputs such as pesticides.

-"Our long-term vision is to have autonomous machines that will take care of each plant in a field individually according to its needs," said co-founder and board member Aurélien Demaurex.
+“Our long-term vision is to have autonomous machines that will take care of each plant in a field individually according to its needs,” said co-founder Aurélien Demaurex.

 "Technologies that will play a major role in tomorrow's agriculture are robotics and artificial intelligence.
 These technologies are already present on farms - such as milking robots for cows - and will be generalised to most agricultural operations."